-- The U.S. government may designate a foreign country for TPS if certain conditions, such as armed conflict or natural disasters, prevent nationals of that country from returning safely.

-- During a designated period, individuals who apply for and are granted TPS:

-- Are protected from deportation

-- Can obtain a work permit and social security number

-- May be granted travel authorization

-- Cannot be detained by DHS because of their immigration status

-- TPS is a temporary benefit that does not lead to permanent status.
-However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for.

-- · Countries currently designated for TPS:

-- Afghanistan, Burma (Myanmar),

-Cameroon, El Salvador, Ethiopia, Haiti,

-Honduras, Lebanon, Nepal, Nicaragua,

-Somalia, Sudan, Syria, Ukraine, Venezuela,

-Yemen

-- For specific country information, eligibility requirements, registration periods, and latest updates, check uscis.gov/TPS.

-- All TPS applicants can now file Form I-821,

-Application for Temporary Protected Status,

-online at uscis.gov/i-821.

-- TPS designations for Afghanistan, Cameroon, and South Sudan will end soon.

-- TPS for South Sudan will end May 7, 2025.

-- TPS for Afghanistan will end May 20, 2025.

-- TPS for Cameroon will end June 7, 2025.
+- The U.S. government may designate a foreign country for TPS if certain conditions, such as armed conflict or natural disasters, prevent nationals of that country from returning safely. - During a designated period, individuals who apply for and are granted TPS: - Are protected from deportation - Can obtain a work permit and social security number - May be granted travel authorization - Cannot be detained by DHS because of their immigration status - TPS is a temporary benefit that does not lead to permanent status.
+However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for. - Countries currently designated for TPS: - Afghanistan, Burma (Myanmar), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Lebanon, Nepal, Nicaragua, Somalia, Sudan, Syria, Ukraine, Venezuela, Yemen - For specific country information, eligibility requirements, registration periods, and latest updates, check usois.gov/TPS. - All TPS applicants can now file Form I-821, Application for Temporary Protected Status, online at uscis.gov/i-821. - The TPS designations made by the Biden administration are being reviewed.
+DHS' review of TPS designations may result in the revocation of TPS designations. - On February 1, 2025, DHS partially revoked TPS for Venezuelans. - On February 20, 2025, DHS partially revoked TPS for Haitians. - On June 6, 2025 DHS terminated TPS for Nepal, effective August 5. - Community members should continue to check on their countries' TPS designation and keep aware of their status. - If your TPS status is ending or has ended, you should speak to an immigration attorney to figure out your options and see if you qualify for other programs.